-Furious that he had not been allotted his usual driving route and conductor, 34-year-old Shankar Mane stormed out of the Mumbai Central depot; he returned two hours later and assaulted the three book starters in revenge
+Furious that he had not been allotted his usual driving route and conductor, 34-year-old stormed out of the Mumbai Central depot; returned 2 hrs later, assaulted the three book starters in revenge

 A heated argument over which route he would drive that day triggered an angry reaction in a BEST bus driver, causing him to allegedly consume poison and attack his three co-workers with a sickle.
 While the three victims are out of danger, the driver is in the ICU of Nair Hospital.
 A case has also been registered with the Nagpada police station.

 The injured Dilip Dongre who tried to intervene and help Mane

 Shankar Mane (34), who has been with the Brihanmumbai Electric and Suburban Transport (BEST) for the last five years, showed up at the Mumbai Central depot yesterday at 6.15 am for duty.
 He went up to the book starter Ratan Shedge (52) book starters allot the day’s duty to drivers and conductors.